 Difficulty level: 2 out of 5

 Playthrough with Quan Chi.
-This game is very easy to beat with him, as you can just spam his teleport stomp over and over, the CPU mostly won't block it.
+This game is very easy to beat with him, as you can just spam his teleport stomp over and over, the CPU usually won't block it.
 He also has a copy fatality, letting him use his opponent's finishing moves against them, so you'll get to see a variety of fatalities in this playthrough.

 Mortal Kombat Trilogy